2023 KQ14

 ', informally nicknamed Ammonite, is a trans-Neptunian object (TNO) orbiting the Sun on an extremely wide elliptical orbit.
-It was discovered by the Subaru Telescope atop Mauna Kea on 16 May 2023, as part of an internationally led astronomical survey known as the "Formation of the Outer Solar System: an Icy Legacy" (FOSSIL) survey. is unusual because the direction of its orbital apsides is not aligned with those of previously known TNOs with high-perihelion elliptical orbits (sometimes known as sednoids), which challenges the hypothesis that an unseen distant planet ("Planet Nine") could be aligning their orbits. likely has a diameter between 220 and 380 km.
+It was discovered by the Subaru Telescope atop Mauna Kea on 16 May 2023, as part of the internationally led astronomical survey "Formation of the Outer Solar System: an Icy Legacy" (FOSSIL). is unusual because the direction of its orbital apsides is not aligned with those of previously known TNOs with high-perihelion elliptical orbits (sometimes known as sednoids), which challenges the hypothesis that an unseen distant planet ("Planet Nine") could be aligning their orbits. likely has a diameter between 220 and 380 km.